Robust Sensitivity Analysis for Stochastic Systems: Mathematical Developments for Finite Horizon Problems

 where $g^L(x)=\sum_{t=1}^Tg_t^L(x)$ and $g_t^L(x)=E_0\left[h(\mathbf{X}_T)\prod_{\substack{1\leq r\leq T\\r\neq t}}L(X_r)\Big|X_t=x\right]$. \end{proposition}

-Note that the function $g^L(x)$ can be viewed as the expectation of the function $S_h$ defined in \eqref{symmetrization}, under the shifted measure $P_f$.
-In other words,

-As in Section \ref{sec:basic}, the form in \eqref{optimal L fixed time} can be guessed from a heuristic differentiation with respect to $L$.
-Consider the Lagrangian relaxation of the constraint $E_0[L]=1$ in \eqref{max dual}:
+The form in \eqref{optimal L fixed time} can be guessed from a heuristic differentiation with respect to $L$.
+To see this, consider further relaxation of the constraint $E_0[L]=1$ in \eqref{max dual}:

 There are $T$ factors of $L$ in the first term.
-A heuristic ``product rule" is to differentiate each $L$ factor, keeping all other $L$'s unchanged.
+A heuristic ``product rule" of differentation is to sum up the derivative with respect to each $L$ factor, keeping all other $L$'s unchanged.
 To do so, we condition on $X_t$ to write